juancumbeq/platzi-react-with-vite-tailwind/README.md

 ## [APPLICATION GLOBAL CONTEXT]()

-Instead of using local states it is better to use global states, by this way there is no possibility of prop drilling, so any component can access the context without needing props.
+Instead of using local state, it is better to use global state.
+This way, there is no possibility of prop drilling, and any component can access the context without needing props.

 Context: